wheresvic/mongoose-strip-paths/README.md

 ### Required options

-- `path`: an array list of the required paths to remove (see `object-path` api for more path notations)
+- `path`: an array list of the required paths to remove.
+See [object-path](https://www.npmjs.com/package/object-path) api for more path notations.

 ## Requirements